-We know there is a clear under-representation of from Minoritised Ethnic Groups leaders in HE institutions in the UK at all levels, but particularly at senior levels.
-There is also documented evidence of the poor experience and degree outcomes for Minoritised Ethnic Group students in UK HE.
+We know there is a clear under-representation of from Minoritised Ethnic Groups leaders in higher education institutions in the UK at all levels, but particularly at senior levels.
+There is also documented evidence of the poor experience and degree outcomes for Minoritised Ethnic Group students in UK higher education.
 Implementing strategies to redress these disparities at Salford is essential to us becoming an inclusive and fair place to work and study.

 Talk Talk Mentoring